Tomoki Nojiri: GT300

+GT500

-In 2015, Nojiri moved up to the GT500 class with ARTA.
+In 2015, Nojiri moved up to the GT500 class with ARTA, driving a Honda NSX-GT.
 He finished fourth in his top class debut, at Okayama.
 Two years later, Nojiri won his first GT500 pole in the fourth round at Sugo, and then won the fifth round at Fuji Speedway (with co-driver Takashi Kobayashi) to take his first career GT500 victory.
 Takuya Izawa transferred to ARTA as Nojiri's new co-driver in 2018.
 Nojiri and Izawa won the third round at Suzuka, and the eighth and final round at Motegi, en route to a third place finish in the GT500 championship.
 They won the rain-shortened opening round at Okayama in 2019, but fell to tenth in the standings at the end of the season.

 For 2020, Nirei Fukuzumi joined ARTA as Nojiri's co-driver.
 After a difficult start to the season, Nojiri and Fukuzumi strung together four top five finishes to finish the year fifth in the championship; this included a win at the seventh round at Motegi.
 Nojiri and Fukuzumi returned to ARTA for the 2021 season.
 One week after clinching the Super Formula championship, Nojiri won the sixth round of the Super GT series at Autopolis alongside Fukuzumi, then won the following round at Motegi.
 They finished the year second in the drivers' championship.

 In 2022, Nojiri and Fukuzumi won a shortened Golden Week race at Fuji Speedway.

+Nojiri was joined by Toshiki Oyu for the 2023 season after Fukuzumi was moved to ARTA's new sister entry to partner Hiroki Otsu.
+Nojiri and Oyu would go on to finish eighth in the championship after inconsistent qualifying form throughout the season, taking a dominant victory at Sportsland Sugo.
+He is set to contest the 2024 season alongside Nobuharu Matsushita, who will move over from Real Racing after Oyu's departure from the Honda factory stable for rivals Toyota Gazoo Racing.